1 Getting started

 Several packages used by LandWeb are only available on GitHub.
 Because we will be installing several of these, we want to ensure we can do so without GitHub rate-limiting our requests.
 Without a PAT, some packages may temporarily fail to install, but can be retried a little later (usually 1 hour).

-1. Create a GitHub PAT following the instructions2;
+1. Create a GitHub Personal Acess Token (PAT):

 1. Optional.
 Install the latest version of GitKraken from https://www.gitkraken.com/download/.